maxah/SAC-Tools/README.md

 >Note:
 >For convenience and to avoid screen buffer overflow, it is better to output the results to a file by redirecting the output.
 For example: node main -v -w > wordcount.log.
->
->Tests were done on Windows, on \*nix systems some commands may not work.
-Let me know about the problems, I will try to fix it.